LeoDorea/Data_Wrangling_Udacity/README.md

 Project made as part of Udacity Data Science Nanodegree.

-The project goes through the steps of data wrangling process - gather, assess and clean - in order to get into insights and vizualizations.
+The project goes through the steps of data wrangling process - gather, assess and clean - in order to get into insights and vizualizations related to a twitter account.

-The data was aquired from different sources to aquire the data, assessed for issues of quality and tideness and cleaned programatically.
+The data was aquired from different sources, assessed for issues of quality and tideness and cleaned programatically.